 a work of Daniele da Volterra, or both of them.

-Lorenzo di Mariano, called il Marrina.
-In the tabernacle is the
+Lorenzo di Mariano, called il Marrina, who also carved the lunette of

-miracle-working Madonna di Fontegiusta by Lippo Vanni, originally
+miracle-working Madonna di Fontegiusta by Lippo Vanni (see

 part of a fresco from the portico of the customs house.
 The large lunette

-Virgin, Annunciation and The Madonna in Glory (1600) by Ventura
+Virgin and The Virgin in Glory /Death of the Virgin (1600) by Ventura

 with Four Saints altarpiece by Bernardino Fungai (1508-1512).